santosh-anumula/checkers-engine/docs/README.md

 * Undo/Redo Moves: Allow players to revert or re-apply moves.

 * Move History: Display a log of all moves made during the game.

+* Setting a time limit to input the valid move